Jane Zhang: 2015–2019: Victoria's Secret Fashion Show, Past Progressive and Soundtracks

-In the first half of 2015, Zhang participated in the Chinese music show I am a singer.
+In the first half of 2015, Zhang participated in the Chinese music show I am a Singer.
 She sang two English songs "Bang Bang" and "All of Me" on the show, which led to the spread of these two songs in China.
 John Legend, the singer of "All of Me" was invited to perform as a guest performer at the Bang the World Tour Chengdu concert.
 In the middle of the year, Paramount Pictures announced that Zhang sang the theme song "Fighting Shadows" with Big Sean for the American film Terminator Genisys.
 It was the first time that Zhang has recorded a song for an English-language film.
 On June 30, 2015, the song was released by Sony Music Entertainment in Asia while Def Jam Recordings released it in other parts of the world.
 In October 2015, Zhang and DJ Tiesto released Change Your World, the theme song of the 2015 Budweiser Storm Music Festival.

-Her 2015 Bang the World Tour was held to commemorate her singing career for a decade.
+Zhang's Bang the World Tour was held to commemorate her singing career for a decade.
 The record company originally planned to record videos of the Beijing concert for the release of the DVD, but an accident occurred at the show: Zhang fell off from a two-meter round hollow of the elevator platform on the stage, which led to the tour's cancellation.
 Zhang was voted the Best World Act of the Asia region in the 2015 MTV Europe Music Awards.
 When she went to the award ceremony, she was told to stay backstage and accept the award there.
 Zhang and her team considered this treatment unfair and discriminatory, so they decided to officially pull out of the award's red carpet ceremony and all other EMA activities.